kstenerud/concise-encoding/cte-specification.md

  * `6.411e9` = 6411000000
  * `6.411e-9` = 0.000000006411

 There is no technical maximum number of significant digits or exponent digits, but care should be taken to ensure that the receiving end will be able to store the value.
-64-bit ieee754 floating point values, for example, can represent values with up to 16 significant digits.
+64-bit ieee754 floating point values, for example, can represent values with up to 16 significant digits and an exponent range roughly equivalent to decimal -307 to +307.

 #### Base-16 Notation